NIYI100/Federated-Keystroke-Detection/README.md

 Please see the data directory for a few sample files.

+### Data Preprocessing
+To generate the data for the federated learning, run the [model/data_reader.py](model/data_reader.py) script.
+This script reads the raw data from the csv files and generates the data that is used by the model.
+The raw files are not included in the repository, please download them and place them in [Keystrokes/files/](Keystrokes/files/) in top level of the repository.
+The pre-processed data is stored in the [data](data) directory.

 ## Web UI
 The web frontend is located in [web_app/federated_keystroke_detection](./web_app/federated_keystroke_detection).
 It is a flutter application.
 The actual code is located in [main.dart](web_app/federated_keystroke_detection/lib/main.dart).